 The lines drawn are often referred to as projection lines.
 Apart from the vertical lines, all other lines are inclined at 300 slant.
 It is always better to complete the drawing in construction line (faint lines) first, check that everything is correct before outlining the block given.

-Steps Involved in Isometric Drawing: Drawing isometric views goes through four main stages.
-They are:
+Steps Involved in Isometric Drawing: Drawing isometric views goes

 (i).
 Drawing of the isometric axis